mosem/coupling-denoising-sr/README.md

 All script files are placed under the bash_scripts folder.
 Each script file runs the train and test scripts in sequence.

+We use the Hydra framework to configure the code.
+For example, to run on multiple GPUs, modify `distributed` to `True` in `diffusion/conf/main_config.yaml`.